Skip to main content

 Layer 5: Conversion Architecture

 The lead capture layer.
-Dark Funnel traffic arrives without cookies, without click-through attribution, and without self-identification.
+Enterprise Procurement traffic arrives without cookies, without click-through attribution, and without self-identification.
 Standard conversion architectures (contact form CTAs, newsletter signups) capture approximately 2-3% of this traffic.
 Enterprise conversion architecture must embed intent-capture mechanisms throughout the content experience: downloadable decision-matrix tools, ROI calculators with enterprise variable inputs, access-gated technical implementation guides, and interactive diagnostic tools that require professional email entry while delivering immediate value.

 The Transformation Sequence: From Audit to Authority